Robert 'Bob' Fleming gained an enormous amount from the Northern Territory (NT) Government-sponsored Business Acceleration Program.

-The Business Acceleration Program, which is managed by the Department of Trade, Business and Innovation, also taught him crucial lessons on staffing.
+The Business Acceleration Program, which is managed by the Department of Industry, Tourism and Trade, also taught him crucial lessons on staffing.

 Experts from the University of Adelaide, Australian Centre for Business Growth showed chief executives and managing directors who attended the sessions how to decide whether to keep people on or let them go.